ceph/ceph/doc/cephadm/nfs.rst

     ceph orch apply nfs *<svc_id>* *<pool>* *<namespace>* --placement="*<num-daemons>* [*<host1>* ...]"

-For example, to deploy NFS with a service id of *foo*, that will use the RADOS pool *nfs-ganesha* and namespace *nfs-ns*:
+For example, to deploy NFS with a service id of *foo* that will use the RADOS pool *nfs-ganesha* and the namespace *nfs-ns*, run this command:

 .. prompt:: bash #

    ceph orch apply nfs foo nfs-ganesha nfs-ns

 .. note::
-   Create the *nfs-ganesha* pool first if it doesn't exist.
+   If the *nfs-ganesha* doesn't exist, create it.

-See :ref:`orchestrator-cli-placement-spec` for details of the placement specification.
+See :ref:`orchestrator-cli-placement-spec` for the details of the placement specification.

 Service Specification
 =====================

-Alternatively, an NFS service can also be applied using a YAML specification.
+Alternatively, an NFS service can be applied using a YAML specification.

-A service of type ``nfs`` requires a pool name and may contain an optional namespace:
+A service of type ``nfs`` requires a pool name and can contain an optional namespace:

 .. code-block:: yaml